Frank-Friemel/ShairportQt/Readme.md

 The installation for Linux depends a bit on your Linux distribution.
-I myself am using [`Manjaro-Linux`](https://manjaro.org/) which worked out of the box.
+I myself am using [`Manjaro-Linux`](https://manjaro.org/) which worked out of the box and I would expect the same for all KDE based distributions.
 You'll need at least `Qt 6.7` installed on your machine.

 May be anybody of the Linux Pros can give advice how to improve the installation experience with a `.deb` or `.rpm` package.
 Comments are appreciated.